OpenCilk/www.opencilk.org/src/posts/2022-06-27-how-to-parallelize-your-own-language.md

 ---
 title: How to parallelize your own language using OpenCilk components
-excerpt: Angelina Lee and TB Schardl presented the following tutorial at the PACT 2021 tutorial session.
+tagline: Angelina Lee and TB Schardl presented the following tutorial at the PACT 2021 tutorial session.
+author: Bruce Hoppe
 date: 2021-09-27
-author: Bruce Hoppe
-thumbnail: /img/random-work-steal.png
+image: /img/random-work-steal.png
 tags:
  - conference
  - tutorial